libAtoms/workflow/_sources/overview.configset.rst.txt

   from wfl.configset import ConfigSet, OutputSpec

-``ConfigSet`` can encapsulate one or multiple lists of ``ase.atoms.Atoms`` objects, or reference to stored sets of configuration in files or ABCD databases.
-It can function as an iterator over all configs in the input, or iterate over groups of them according to the input definition with the ``ConfigSet().group_iter()`` method.
-The ``ConfigSet`` must be initialized with its input configurations, files, or ABCD query.
+``ConfigSet`` can encapsulate one or multiple lists of ``ase.atoms.Atoms`` objects, or reference to stored sets of configuration in files (ABCD databases are currently unsupported).
+It can function as an iterator over all configs in the input, or iterate over groups of them according to the input definition with the ``ConfigSet().groups()`` method.
+The ``ConfigSet`` must be initialized with its input configurations, files, or other ``ConfigSet``s.

-``OutputSpec`` works as the output layer, used for writing results during iterations, but the actual writing is not guaranteed to happen until the operation is closed with ``OutputSpec.end_write()``.
+``OutputSpec`` works as the output layer, used for writing results during iterations, but the actual writing is not guaranteed to happen until the operation is closed with ``OutputSpec.close()``.
 It is possible to map a different output file to each input file, which will result in the outputs corresponding to each input file ending up in a different output file.

 For example, to read from two files and write corresponding configs to two other files, use

 .. code-block:: python

-  configs_in = ConfigSet(input_files=['in1.xyz','dir/in2.xyz'])
+  configs_in = ConfigSet(['in1.xyz','dir/in2.xyz'])
-  s_out = OutputSpec(output_files={"in1.xyz": "out1.xyz", "in2.xyz": "out2.xyz"})
+  s_out = OutputSpec(["out1.xyz",  "out2.xyz"])
   for at in configs_in:
       do_some_operation(at)
-      s_out.write(at, from_input_file=configs_in.get_current_input_file())
+      s_out.store(at, at.info.pop("_ConfigSet_loc"))
-  s_out.end_write()
+  s_out.close()
-  configs_out = s_out.to_ConfigSet()
+  configs_out = ConfigSet(s_out)

 In this case the inputs is a list of files, and the outputs are a mapping between equal number of input and output categories (multiple 1 -> 1).
-If the ``output_files`` were a single string, the mapping woud be many -> 1.
+If the output files were a single string, the mapping woud be many -> 1.

-The default behavior is to **skip** an operation if the output files all exist.
-This is made safe(ish) by (by default) initially writing the output to temporary named files, and then renaming them to the actual requested filename in a ``rename`` operation, so that incomplete files from an interrupted operation never exist.
+The default behavior for autoparallelized operations is to **skip** an operation if the output files all exist.
+This is made safe(ish) by initially writing the output to temporary named files, and then renaming them to the actual requested filename in a ``rename`` operation, so that incomplete files from an interrupted operation never exist.
+The ``OutputSpec.done()`` methods returns true if the ``OutputSpec`` object uses files and appears to have already been written (and always returns false for in-memory storage).

-[NOTE: the ABCD implementation has not been tested recently] To read from and write to ABCD database records, you can do
+NOTE: the ABCD implementation is not currenly supported, but may be re-added if needed.
+The previous format is documented here for posterity

 .. code-block:: python